oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/task_2_1.png " ")

-2. When you update the JSON, you can check out the changes in the SQL table as well.
+2. When updating the JSON, you can check out the changes in the SQL table as well.
 Here we will update race 205 and change several fields including the race_date.
 We will also add records to the driver\_race\_map table. **Before** you run the update make sure the etag matches the record.
 We have provided the SQL to check the document for race id 205.
 If you get an error updating the JSON that is more than likely the issue.
-Copy the code below and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```
     <copy>